A threshold for online balancing of sparse i.i.d. vectors: Upper bound: analysis of the algorithm

-Observe that for every $k$, the sequence $(\calM(t,k))_{t \in [T]}$ is nested.
-Our goal is to show that $\calM(T,k)$ is empty with high probability for a certain $k$ of order $\log\log n$.
+Our goal is to show that $\calM(T,k)$ is empty with high probability when $k$ is chosen as a large multiple of $\log\log n$.
 Towards inductively estimating the decay of $|\calM(T,k)|$ as $k$ increases, we begin with the base case.

 \begin{lemma} The event

 has probability $1-O((\log n)^{-1})$. \end{lemma} \begin{proof} Fix $i \in [n]$ and define the parameter

 Within the event $\{i\in \calM(T,0)\}$, almost surely there are at least $m$ indices $1\leq j_1<\dots<j_m\leq T$ such that